CaskAle/summit-pi-project/summit-pi.md

 3. Now you can continue with the standard Raspberry Pi setup where you left off at [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).

-   - The instructions in the setup guide stop being relevant to a headless install once you get to the point where you invited to power up the device.
+   > Note: The instructions in the setup guide stop being relevant to a headless install once you get to the point where you invited to power up the device.
 In a headless environment, you will not see the Raspbian Desktop.
 Instead, you will connect to the device over the network, from your laptop, via a terminal and ssh.

 4. Ensure that your mobile hotspot is turned on before powering up the device.